 Outside the front gate is a mammisi, or birth chapel.
 These structures became commonplace at temples from the Late Period onward, and they were dedicated to the divine birth of the king.

-Edfu’s outer pylon remains almost perfectly intact.
-Pylons represented the division of unity into duality (i.e., creation).
+Amazingly, Edfu’s outer pylon remains almost perfectly intact.
+These gates represented the division of unity into duality (i.e., creation).
 They also symbolized the rising sun, and therefore resurrection.